Free and Reduced Meal Application

 What if some household members have no income to report?

-Household members may not receive some types of income that we ask you to report on the application, or may not receive income at all.
-Whenever this happens, please record a zero in the field.
-However, if any income fields are left empty or blank, those will also be counted as zeroes.
+- Household members may not receive some types of income that we ask you to report on the application or may not receive income at all.
+Whenever this happens, please record a 0 in the field.
+However, if any income fields are left empty or blank, those will also be counted as zeros.
 Please be careful when leaving income fields blank, as we will assume you meant to do so.

 -